Should You Buy Netflix Stock Before April 16?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Netflix wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Danny Vena, CPA has positions in Netflix.
-The Motley Fool has positions in and recommends Netflix and Warner Bros.
+Anthony Di Pizio has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Netflix, Walt Disney, and Warner Bros.
 Discovery.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.